kalapisd/homelibrary-student-project/README.md

 To get started, you will need to have a basic understanding of REST APIs and how to interact with them using HTTP requests.
 You will also need to have a tool like Postman or curl to make requests to the API.

-You can read about the endpoints supported by the API in the Swagger documentation.
+You can read about the endpoints supported by the API in the [Swagger documentation](http://localhost:8080/swagger-ui/index.html)
-This documentation is available at: http://localhost:8080/swagger-ui/index.html

 ## Installation guide
-To run this API in Docker containers, just execute
+- To run this API in Docker containers, just execute

 ```
 docker-compose.bat